GeorgiyIakunenko/genesys-technical-homework/README.md

 ### Objective

 Using any frontend framework or library, implement a solution for the task below.
-You have 7 days to complete the assignment.
-Please upload your code to GitHub and send the link back to us at Genesys.

 ### Task